cairis-platform/cairis/install.md

 ### Docker Hub

 The easiest way of getting up and running with the web application is to download the CAIRIS container from [Docker hub](https://hub.docker.com/r/shamalfaily/cairis/).
-This is built from the latest changes in github.
+This is built from the latest changes in github, and uses [mod_wsgi-express](https://pypi.python.org/pypi/mod_wsgi) to deliver the CAIRIS web services.

 * Download and run the container:
 {% highlight bash %}